opardo/KPIsHealth/README.md

 ## Author

-Carlos Omar Pardo Gomez (cop2108@columbia.edu)
+Carlos Omar Pardo Gomez (cop2108@columbia.edu) for Kantar Millward Brown (Mexico)

 ## Legal Rights

 The intellectual property of this code is entirely owned by [Kantar Millward Brown (Mexico)](http://www.millwardbrown.com/mb-global/get-in-touch/office-locations/mexico) and cannot be exploited for any commercial purpose without their consent.
-Here it is presented just for educational reasons.
+Here my first draft is presented only for educational reasons.

 ## Overview